-- i.
-The benchmarker shall produce and send to the Buyer, for Approval, a draft plan for the Benchmark Review which must include: - 1. a proposed cost and timetable for the Benchmark Review; - 2. a description of the benchmarking methodology to be used which must demonstrate that the methodology to be used is capable of fulfilling the benchmarking purpose; and - a description of how the benchmarker will scope and identify the Comparison Group. ii.
-The benchmarker, acting reasonably, shall be entitled to use any model to determine the achievement of value for money and to carry out the benchmarking. - iii.
-The Buyer must give notice in writing to the Supplier within ten (10) Working Days after receiving the draft plan, advising the benchmarker and the Supplier whether it Approves the draft plan, or, if it does not approve the draft plan, suggesting amendments to that plan (which must be reasonable).
-If amendments are suggested then the benchmarker must produce an amended draft plan and this Paragraph 3.2.3 shall apply to any amended draft plan. - iv.
-Once both Parties have approved the draft plan then they will notify the benchmarker.
-No Party may unreasonably withhold or delay its Approval of the draft plan. - v.
-Once it has received the Approval of the draft plan, the benchmarker shall: - finalise the Comparison Group and collect data relating to Comparable Rates.
-The selection of the Comparable Rates (both in terms of number and identity) shall be a matter for the Supplier's professional judgement using: - a. market intelligence; - b. the benchmarker's own data and experience; - c. relevant published information; and - d. pursuant to Paragraph 3.2.6 below, information from other suppliers or purchasers on Comparable Rates; - 2. by applying the adjustment factors listed in Paragraph 3.2.7 and from an analysis of the Comparable Rates, derive the Equivalent Data; - using the Equivalent Data, calculate the Upper Quartile;
+- 3.2.1 The benchmarker shall produce and send to the Buyer, for Approval, a draft plan for the Benchmark Review which must include: - (a) a proposed cost and timetable for the Benchmark Review; - (b) a description of the benchmarking methodology to be used which must demonstrate that the methodology to be used is capable of fulfilling the benchmarking purpose; and - (c) a description of how the benchmarker will scope and identify the Comparison Group. - 3.2.2 The benchmarker, acting reasonably, shall be entitled to use any model to determine the achievement of value for money and to carry out the benchmarking. - 3.2.3 The Buyer must give notice in writing to the Supplier within ten (10) Working Days after receiving the draft plan, advising the benchmarker and the Supplier whether it Approves the draft plan, or, if it does not approve the draft plan, suggesting amendments to that plan (which must be reasonable).
+If amendments are suggested then the benchmarker must produce an amended draft plan and this Paragraph 3.2.3 shall apply to any amended draft plan. - 3.2.4 Once both Parties have approved the draft plan then they will notify the benchmarker.
+No Party may unreasonably withhold or delay its Approval of the draft plan. - 3.2.5 Once it has received the Approval of the draft plan, the benchmarker shall: - (a) finalise the Comparison Group and collect data relating to Comparable Rates.
+The selection of the Comparable Rates (both in terms of number and identity) shall be a matter for the Supplier's professional judgement using: - (i) market intelligence; - (ii) the benchmarker's own data and experience; - (iii) relevant published information; and - (iv) pursuant to Paragraph 3.2.6 below, information from other suppliers or purchasers on Comparable Rates; - (b) by applying the adjustment factors listed in Paragraph 3.2.7 and from an analysis of the Comparable Rates, derive the Equivalent Data; - (c) using the Equivalent Data, calculate the Upper Quartile; - (d) determine whether or not each Benchmarked Rate is, and/or the Benchmarked Rates as a whole are, Good Value.

-- 4. determine whether or not each Benchmarked Rate is, and/or the Benchmarked Rates as a whole are, Good Value. vi. - The Supplier shall use all reasonable endeavours and act in good faith to supply information required by the benchmarker in order to undertake the benchmarking.
-The Supplier agrees to use its reasonable endeavours to obtain information from other suppliers or purchasers on Comparable Rates. - vii.
-In carrying out the benchmarking analysis the benchmarker may have regard to the following matters when performing a comparative assessment of the Benchmarked Rates and the Comparable Rates in order to derive Equivalent Data: - 1. the contractual terms and business environment under which the Comparable Rates are being provided (including the scale and geographical spread of the customers); - 2. exchange rates; - any other factors reasonably identified by the Supplier, which, if not taken into consideration, could unfairly cause the Supplier's pricing to appear non-competitive.
+- 3.2.6 The Supplier shall use all reasonable endeavours and act in good faith to supply information required by the benchmarker in order to undertake the benchmarking.
+The Supplier agrees to use its reasonable endeavours to obtain information from other suppliers or purchasers on Comparable Rates. - 3.2.7 In carrying out the benchmarking analysis the benchmarker may have regard to the following matters when performing a comparative assessment of the Benchmarked Rates and the Comparable Rates in order to derive Equivalent Data: - the contractual terms and business environment under which the Comparable Rates are being provided (including the scale and geographical spread of the customers); - (b) exchange rates; - (c) any other factors reasonably identified by the Supplier, which, if not taken into consideration, could unfairly cause the Supplier's pricing to appear non-competitive.

-iii.
-Benchmarking Report
+3.3 Benchmarking Report